 When building a web application there are lot of choices for the database.
 In this article, author discusses why Neo4j is a good choice if data model contains lot of connected data and relationships.

 In this article on Graph Databases, author Ian Robinson discusses the problems Graph DBs aim to solve.
 He also talks about the data, storage, and query models for managing graph data.

-Data modeling with Graph databases requires a different paradigm than modeling in Relational or other NoSQL databases like Document databases, Key Value data stores, or Column Family databases.
-InfoQ spoke with Jim Webber and Ian Robinson about data modeling efforts when using Graph databases.
+Graph data modeling requires a different paradigm than modeling with Relational or other NoSQL databases.
+InfoQ spoke with Jim Webber and Ian Robinson about data modeling with Graph databases.

-InfoQ spoke with co-authors Ian Robinson and Jim Webber about the book, role of Graph Databases in the NoSQL database space, and what’s coming up in the Graph Databases.
+InfoQ spoke with co-authors of "Graph Databases" book Ian Robinson and Jim Webber about the book, role of Graph Databases in the NoSQL database space, and what’s coming up in the Graph Databases.

 NoSQL databases have been getting lot of attention lately but NoSQL data security is not given much emphasis.
 This article focuses on the security considerations in accessing NoSQL databases.
 2